We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 CANSLIM is a stock investing strategy designed by William J. O’Neil to produce market-beating profit performance.
 Using the CAN SLIM criteria in your investing should mean profitable returns.
-Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship & Market Direction are vital criteria.
+Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship, and Market Direction are vital criteria.

-Capital stock is defined as the number of shares that a company is authorized to issue.
+Capital stock is the number of shares a company is authorized to issue.
 This includes both common stock and preferred stock.
 Capital stock is important because it represents the ownership of a company.

 Cash and Short-Term Investments

 This number measures the amount of liquid cash a company has on hand.
-Short-term investments are securities, such as bonds, a company can sell for cash fast.
+Short-term investments are securities, such as bonds, that a company can sell for cash quickly.
 Some companies hold large amounts of US Treasury Bonds or Euro Bonds as short-term investments.

-Value investors look at the Cash-and-Short-term Investments because it shows much money a company has.
+Value investors look at Cash-and-Short-term Investments because they show how much money a company has.
 A company with lots of Cash-and Short-term Investments will not have to borrow money to cover emergency expenses.
-In addition, it costs less for companies with enormous amounts of Cash-and short-term investments to borrow money.
+In addition, it costs less for companies with enormous amounts of cash and short-term investments to borrow money.

 Cash Equivalents are investments or assets a company can sell fast to generate cash.
 Another term for Cash Equivalents is short-term investments.

 Popular Cash Equivalents include government bonds such as US Treasury Bills and Eurobonds, Certificates of Deposit (CDs), bankers’ acceptances, corporate commercial paper, and precious metals.